About Didge in a Day

 Custom Made Didgeridoos

-As didgeridoo makers for nearly 20 years, we are able to provide a custom made service, where we can create the instrument that you have always wanted.
+As didgeridoo makers for over 20 years, we are able to provide a custom made service, where we can create the instrument that you have always wanted.

 Statement of Support Regarding Didge in a Day as a Business.

 Dear brothers and sisters,

 In the past, there have been times that I have received criticism regarding the running of the 'Didge In a Day' program and business.
 I would like to provide information regarding the support we have for this program, and answer some of the accusations that have been levelled against me.

 Firstly, I want to clearly affirm that at no time has any offence ever been intended, but rather the exact opposite has been my ideology regarding the operation of the Didge in a Day workshops.
 My desire is to have respect for all people and to treat them is I would want to be treated.
 In the over 10 years that I have been running this program, I have never encountered the level of negativity that has recently surfaced, and therefore I have never before had the need to clarify things to the level I am about to.
 I have always been completely transparent with my customers regarding my non Indigenous identity and this has always been all the was needed.